Get peer support

 - Annie, Steve and Eric are all Acromegaly patients and happy to talk to anyone who wants support or who has questions about living with Acromegaly.
 Chloe is in her twenties and has Acromegaly and Prolactinoma, she is happy to discuss issues relating to younger patients too.

-- Youlie and David are our two buddies with Craniopharyngioma and are willing to discuss their condition alongside medication, surgery and other common symptoms.
+- David has Craniopharyngioma and is willing to discuss his condition alongside medication, surgery and other common symptoms.

 - Joy, Frances and Theresa are all Hypopituitarism patients.
 Willing to chat about treatments, medications, mental well being, and also Diabetes Insipidus which also affects them.